North-West-Wind/image-filler/README.md

 - `shiftX`: Horizontal shift when filling patterns on next line

 `Vec2` is an interface that can be created by `{ x: number, y: number }`.
-All functions return a `Buffer` of the resulted canvas.
+All functions return the resulted canvas.

 ## Example/Testing
 Check `test/test.ts` for example.